-is subject to the same requirements, and produces a value of the same type, as the corresponding noncompound operation.
+is subject to the same requirements, and produces a value of the same type, as the corresponding non-compound operation.
 A compound assignment furthermore requires v to be classified as a reference (section 4.1) and the type of the non-compound operation to be assignable to the type of v.
+Note that v is not permitted to be an assignment pattern in a compound assignment.